SeekkerChu/_ML_Notebooks/README.md

 | Memory error during extraction | Process images in batches or use CPU |
 | XGBoost slow on CPU | Add `tree_method="hist"` to `XGBRegressor(...)` |
 | Poor R² score | Try feature scaling, PCA to reduce dimensions, or tune hyperparameters with `GridSearchCV` |

+Summary:

+Determining the "beauty" of an image is a subjective and uniquely human task.
+There is significant value in building a model to study the human subjective thought process.
+The CCNY psychology department aims to build a model that predicts the mean score from judges for photos from the “Big Picture Competition.”

+Steps:
+I. Feature Extraction & "Uniqueness":
+   1.  **VGG16:** Extract activations from the last and middle convolutional layers.
+We use the middle layers to prevent data loss associated with the heavy downsampling in later max-pooling stages.
+   2.  **Manual Features (Backup):** Color contrast, foreground/background detection, and segmentation counts to determine if "uniqueness" is actually the best indicator of a high score.
+   3.  **DINO (Backup):** Unlike VGG16, which is largely translation-invariant, we hypothesize that object positioning matters for "uniqueness."
+DINO will be used to capture these spatial nuances.

+II.
+Machine Learning Models for predicting the new features
+   1. **Linear Regression:** To identify which features offer the best linear correlation to the mean judge score.
+   2. **Classification:** Convert the continuous mean score into three categorical buckets: **Low (0)**, **Medium (1)**, and **High (2)**.
+We will use **Random Forest** to test predictability.
+We'll use a Random Forest classifier to see if our model is good at broad (but not precise) predictions.
+   3. **Gradient Boosting:** Use **XGBoost** to handle the complex, non-linear relationships between visual activations and ratings by building a sequence of decision trees that iteratively correct prediction errors to estimate the precise continuous mean judge scores.